 1.1.
 Provide a summary of the key findings of the EIA.

-- The site is not deemed sensitive from a botanical/biodiversity/faunal/aquatic perspective. - The site is not deemed sensitive from a heritage/archaeological perspective. - Services are available through existing municipal supply. - Social and economic impacts that will arise from the development is considered mostly positive in the long term and short-term impacts can be managed through construction times, landscaping and improved access; - Proposal is in line with spatial planning for Tergniet and will result in optimising of vacant land within the urban edge of Tergniet. - Similar development was authorised on the site previously establishing the land use for urban development. - The results from the public participation process are important and the outcome of the process must incorporate relevant submissions received during the process. - 1.2.
-Provide a map that that superimposes the preferred activity and its associated structures and infrastructure on the environmental sensitivities of the preferred site indicating any areas that should be avoided, including buffers.
-(Attach map to this BAR as Appendix B2)

-There are no on-site sensitive features.
+The site is not deemed sensitive from a botanical/biodiversity/faunal/aquatic perspective.
+The site is not deemed sensitive from a heritage/archaeological perspective.
+Services are available through existing municipal supply.
+Social and economic impacts that will arise from the development is considered mostly positive in the long term and short-term impacts can be managed through construction times, landscaping and improved access: Proposal is in line with spatial planning for Tergniet and will result in optimising of vacant land within the urban edge of Tergniet.
+Similar development was authorised on the site previously establishing the land use for urban development.
+The results from the public participation process are important and the outcome of the process must incorporate relevant submissions received during the process Pipe bursting method must be utilised for upgrade of the municipal water line.
+Development may continue on condition that occupation is scheduled post June 2023.
+If occupation is scheduled pre-June 2023 the interim option of providing conservancy / holding tanks for the respective phases must be implemented.
+Provide a map that that superimposes the preferred activity and its associated structures and 1.2. infrastructure on the environmental sensitivities of the preferred site indicating any areas that should be avoided, including buffers.
+(Attach map to this BAR as Appendix B2) There are no on-site sensitive features.
 Individual protected milkwood/cheesewood trees are noted within the building line/servitudes and municipal road reserve, but none within the development footprint.
 1.3.
 Provide a summary of the positive and negative impacts and risks that the proposed activity or development and alternatives will have on the environment and community.

-POSITIVE NEGATIVE Income generation for the municipality from future rates and taxes Loss of habitat/protected trees.
-Upgrade of the access on Impala Avenue.
+POSITIVE NEGATIVE Income generation for the municipality from Loss of habitat/protected trees. future rates and taxes Upgrade of the access on Impala Avenue.
 Increase in traffic associated with development.
 Increase income through rates & taxes.
 Change in land use from vacant to developed.
 Utilisation of vacant land in an urban context.
 Temporary noise and dust pollution during construction period.
-Temporary employment opportunities during construction (to semi-skilled and unskilled workers mostly).
-Temporary risk of increase in crime during construction.
-Permanent employment opportunities during operational phase (to skilled and semi-skilled workers mostly).
-Temporary increase in heavy vehicular traffic along Main Road during construction.
+Temporary employment opportunities during Temporary risk of increase in crime during construction (to semi-skilled and unskilled construction. workers mostly).